-The FOG Wastewater Discharge Permit fee shall be paid by the applicant in an amount determined in accordance with the then-existing fee schedule adopted by resolution of the Board of Directors of the District.
+The FOG Wastewater Discharge Permit fee shall be paid by the applicant in the amount set forth in Exhibit B, Schedule of Rates and Charges.
 Payment of permit fees must be received by the District prior to issuance of either a new permit or a renewed permit.
 A permittee shall also pay any delinquent invoices for sewer, service, fines or penalties in full prior to permit renewal.